September 13 is not only National Peanut Day, Fortune Cookie Day, and Positive Thinking Day, it is also “Uncle Sam Day”!

 Claus, the donkey symbol for the Democrats and the elephant symbol for the Republicans.

-On July 6, 1916, “Leslie’s Weekly” used on its cover an image of Uncle Sam wearing a tall top hat and blue jacket and a finger pointing at the viewer.
+On July 6, 1916, “Leslie’s Weekly” used on its cover an image of Uncle Sam wearing a tall top hat and blue jacket and a finger-pointing at the viewer.
 Created by the artist James Montgomery Flagg, it bore the caption: “What Are You Doing for Preparedness?”

 This image became immensely popular.
 In 1917, the U.S. Army used it for a recruiting poster with the words “I Want You For The U.S. Army” during World War I and World War II.
 Flagg used a modified version of his own face for Uncle Sam.
 The face also bears resemblance to the real Samuel Wilson.
-The U.S. Army reused this widely acclaimed image numerous times with different captions.
+The U.S. Army reused this widely acclaimed image many times with different captions.